unioslo/harborapi/docs/usage/index.md

 # Getting Started

-This page contains examples on how to instantiate and use [`HarborAsyncClient`][harborapi.client.HarborAsyncClient].
+This page contains basic examples on how to instantiate and use [`HarborAsyncClient`][harborapi.client.HarborAsyncClient].
+For more specialized uses, check out [Recipes](./recipes).

 ## Instantiate Client